by Louis T. M. Conti and Gregory M. Marks

 In a member-managed LLC, the default rule under F.S. §605.04074 makes each member an agent of the LLC, whose act binds the company, unless the member had no authority to act for the company in the matter, and the person with whom the member was dealing had no notice that the member lacked authority.
 If the member’s action is not taken for the purpose of carrying on in the ordinary course of the company’s activities and affairs, it is only binding on the company if the act was authorized by appropriate vote of the members.

 In a manager-managed LLC, the new statute expressly negates the apparent authority or agency status of a member based on that person’s “member” status alone.
-Instead, each manager is an agent of the LLC, and an act of a manager binds the company unless the manager had no authority to act for the company in the matter, and the person with whom the manager was dealing knew, or had notice, that the manager lacked authority.
+Instead, each manager is an agent of the LLC, and an act of a manager binds the company unless the manager had no authority to act for the company in the matter, and the person with whom the member was dealing knew or had notice that the member lacked authority.
 However, actions not apparently taken for carrying on in the ordinary course of the company’s activities and affairs, are binding on the company only if the act was authorized by appropriate vote of the members.

 A member of a member-managed, or a manager of a manager-managed, company may sign and deliver a deed or any other instrument transferring or affecting the LLC’s interest in real property, unless a certified statement of authority recorded in the real estate records limits such authority.
 The instrument is “conclusive” in favor of a person giving value without knowledge of the lack of authority of the member or manager delivering the instrument.